whopperprinting/LayerLapse/README.md

 # LayerLapse – 3D Printing Timelapse Trigger Device

 **LayerLapse** is a camera trigger designed for 3D printers that captures a photo on every new layer using a hall effect sensor and a magnet mounted to your print head.
 This creates buttery smooth, layer-by-layer timelapse footage — perfect for makers, designers, and content creators.
-It's an awesome way to view your prints from a whole new perspective.
+The LayerLapse system is completely independent electronically from your printer.
+It doesn’t require any firmware modifications, soldering, or make physical contact with moving parts — meaning no wear and tear on your printer.
+You simply add a few lines of gcode, and LayerLapse simply listens for the magnet and triggers your camera accordingly.
+A built-in dial lets you adjust the delay between magnet detection and photo capture (0–5 seconds), allowing your printer time to settle and eliminating blur caused by vibrations or motion that would otherwise show up on the final timelapse.

 The official LayerLapse device is a plug-and-play solution using a compact custom PCB, built and sold by **Whopper Printing**.
 You can get the completed, plug-and-play [LayerLapse here.](https://whopperprinting.com/)